babelfish-for-postgresql/babelfish_project_website/_usage/hint_mapping.md

 2. At the top of the source tree, run `make` and then `make install`.
 3. Modify your PATH environment variable to include the Babelfish PostgreSQL installation.

-You are not required to CREATE the pg_hint_plan extension, but you must either LOAD the extension.
-Use the following command to load the extension for use in an individual session:
+You are not required to CREATE the pg_hint_plan extension, but you must LOAD the extension.
+Use the following command at the psql command line to load the extension:

 ```sql
 postgres=# LOAD 'pg_hint_plan';